 We never expected to be a best-seller but as an indie-publisher we are delighted.
 From the ardent atheist to the "spiritual but not religious," Beyond Belief is being enjoyed by 22,000 readers, so far.
 Thank-you.
 To celebrate, visit our bookstore page .
 You can now get the eBook + Paperback for $US 20.00.
 Sample pages (see 100 pages) Other books we recommend

-The year 2016 marks 40 years clean and sober for author Joe C. A songwriter, broadcaster and as a day-job, he professionally offers financial advice.
+Clean and sober since 1976, author Joe C is a songwriter, broadcaster and as a day-job, he professionally offers financial advice.
 Joe writes a lot.
-He has written music, economic and addiction/recovery lifestyle magazines articles.
+He has written music, billiards, economic and addiction/recovery lifestyle magazines articles.
 IndieCan Radio (http://www.indiecan.com) has been a radio show Joe produces and hosts devoted to under-the-radar independent music which is heard on Sirius XM Radio and podcasted to music fans in 126 countries.
 His latest show is a podcast: Rebellion Dogs Radio, a magazine style commentary on 12-Step life and history + authors and experts from the broader addiction/mental health world.
 Beyond Belief's Foreword is penned by Ernest Kurtz PhD.
 Click on his name for more on the works by Ernie Kurtz.

 Beyond Belief: Agnostic Musings for 12 Step Life, by Joe C., 2013 Paperback: 410 pages, 6 x 9 x 0.8 (ISBN: 978-0-9881157-0-5) The eBook is available as ePub, PDF or for Kindles (ISBN: 978-0-9881157-1-2).